Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 ---

 ## ⚙️ Lambda Behavior

+Once deployed, any message arriving in your queue will be automatically transformed and sent to Dynatrace as an event — enriched with full SQS context and ready for analysis in your dashboards and alerting workflows.

 ### 1. Raw messages (text)
 If an SQS message body is **plain text**, it is sent to Dynatrace as a new event: